-The FY 2010 request for CERP implementation will support approximately 30 full-time employees that actively serve on planning teams for all CERP and non-CERP restoration projects initiated by the Corps.
-This will enable the FWS to fulfill its Trust Resource responsibilities under the Endangered Species Act (ESA), Fish and Wildlife Coordination Act, Migratory Bird Treaty Act, and other statutes as part of the restoration effort.
-The FWS is an integral planning partner in formulating alternatives, designing, assessing and monitoring the separate CERP project components during its implementation.
-The FWS is also responsible for providing environmental expertise to the Corps of Engineers and the SFWMD to guide Everglades restoration at a system-wide scale.
+The FY 2011 request for CERP implementation will support approximately 30 full-time employees that actively serve on planning teams for all CERP and non-CERP restoration projects initiated by the USACE.
+This will enable the FWS to fulfill its Trust Resource responsibilities under the Endangered Species Act (ESA), Fish and Wildlife Coordination Act, Migratory Bird Treaty Act, and other statutes as well as the CERP Programmatic Regulations as part of the restoration effort.
+The FWS is an integral planning partner in formulating alternatives, designing, assessing and monitoring, and adaptively managing CERP project components during its implementation.
+The FWS is responsible for providing environmental expertise to the Corps and the SFWMD.
+The Service also is involved in guiding Everglades restoration at a system-wide scale through the following activities: biannual system status reports, participation in RECOVER activities, River of Grass Initiative, and System Operating Manual.

-In FY 2010, the FWS will participate in the development and execution of the following projects: WCA-3 Decompartmentalization and Sheetflow Enhancement, the Combined Structural and Operational Plan, Everglades Agricultural Area Reservoir (EAA), Lake Okeechobee Watershed, C-43 Reservoir, Indian River Lagoon, Water Preserve Areas, Picayune Strand Restoration Project, North Palm Beach County - Part 1, Everglades National Park Seepage Management, and other major restoration projects.
-These activities will include assistance in plan formulation and ecological benefit analysis, ESA Section 7 consultation, recovery plan implementation, restoration and management activities on DOI lands, CERP project planning, preparation of Fish and Wildlife Coordination Act Reports, system-wide water quality improvement, land acquisition, migratory bird and fisheries conservation, and a myriad of multi-agency planning, science, and outreach efforts.
-As a recognized leader in the science of ecosystem restoration, the FWS participates as the biological and ecological experts and is an integral planning partner in CERP to ensure that ecosystem benefits are maximized consistent with long-term CERP project goals.
+In FY 2011, the FWS will participate in the development and execution of the following projects: WCA-3 Decompartmentalization and Sheetflow Enhancement, the Combined Structural and Operational Plan, Everglades Agricultural Area (EAA) Reservoir, Kissimmee River Restoration, Kissimmee Chain of Lakes, Lake Okeechobee Watershed, C-43 Reservoir, Indian River Lagoon, Water Preserve Areas, Picayune Strand Restoration Project, North Palm Beach County - Part 1, ENP Seepage Management, and other major restoration projects.
+These activities will include assistance in plan formulation and ecological benefit analysis, ESA Section 7 consultation, recovery plan implementation, monitoring and adaptive management, restoration and management activities on DOI lands, CERP project planning, preparation of Fish and Wildlife Coordination Act Reports, system-wide water quality improvement, land acquisition, migratory bird and fisheries conservation, and a myriad of multi-agency planning, science, and outreach efforts.
+As a recognized leader in the science of ecosystem restoration, the FWS participates as the biological and ecological expert and is an integral planning and implementation partner in CERP to ensure that ecosystem benefits are maximized consistent with long-term CERP project goals.
 The FWS will design features and project components that maximize natural resource benefits through active participation throughout the restoration planning process.

-Section 2.2: Federal Non-CERP Everglades Ecosystem Restoration Projects and Funding (\$140,268,700)
+Section 2.2: Federal Non-CERP Everglades Ecosystem Restoration Projects and Funding (\$159,894,600)

-U.S. Army Corps of Engineers (\$59,616,000)
+U.S. Army Corps of Engineers (\$67,345,000)

-Central and Southern Florida Project (C&SF) (\$9,030,000)
+Central and Southern Florida Project (C&SF) (\$39,675,000)

-NOTE: The \$9,030,000 indicated above does not reflect \$154,741,000 in funding requested for CERP projects, which is reported in Section 2.1.
+NOTE: The \$39,675,000 indicated above does not reflect \$112,655,000 in funding requested for CERP projects, which is reported in Section 2.1.